 - plan (inception): from verification to tendering

 - make (creation): from contract choice to award/completion

 - use (operation): from contract to dispute management

 - articles of agreement – the contract overview

 - contract particulars or data – the project overview

 - specifications, drawings and data – the details for the works, goods and services (and bills of quantities where used)

 - pricing information including rates, analyses and so on

-- information and BIM protocols – to help the supply chain work seamlessly together
+- information, communication and BIM protocols – to help the supply chain work seamlessly together

 - works programme(s) and schedules

-- health & safety information eg the construction phase plan where CDM 2015 applies
+- statutory information eg the construction phase plan where CDM 2015 applies

-While being able to negotiate, complete and sign the terms of the contract electronically is a huge improvement, until all documents relating to the contract, and those thousands created during the construction project can be created, stored, indexed and recovered in an on-line system, the role of paper will continue to blight the industry.
+However, until all documents relating to the project can be created, stored, indexed and recovered digitally, the prevalence of paper-based wet-signed complex contracts will continue to blight the industry.

-- track the negotiation of clauses (as one document and individual clauses, although with simpler contracts single changes are more visible)
+- track the negotiation of clauses (as one document and individual clauses; also compare against existing clause banks)

 - log telephone calls, tasks, appointments, emails and correspondence relating to contract negotiations